GA-repos/HTML-and-CSS/readme.md

 - Now lets checkout [CSS Zen Garden](http://www.csszengarden.com) to see some examples of the great power and diversity that CSS can have on a website.

->notice, you can use the web developer tools chrome add on to take away all css on a site
+>notice, you can use the chrome extension, 'web developer' to take away all css on a site

 ### CSS File: We do (5 minutes / 2:00)